Tipcat-98/redditpostsgw2tipcat/README.md

 While this bright pink is nice for visibility, it also seems to lack a bit of dimensionality due to lacking a clear texture, which other illusionary things do not.

 Another change from the beta that heavily messes with power Troubadour is that instruments are now stripped on status reset, such as on starting a raid boss, as our opener is generally to precast Harmonious Harp (F4) and Tale of the August Queen. <br>
-We would like to see this reverted as this functioned just fine in the beta, and it would force us to either time our F4 before the status reset or make weaker openers to compensate. <br>
+We would like to see this reverted, as this functioned just fine in the beta, and it would force us to either time our F4 before the status reset or make weaker openers to compensate. <br>
 **Instrument Upkeep** is very punishing, as mentioned in the above short feedback list, it is due to three things: <br>
 A. If you were to mess up your rotation, it is very hard to recover from. <br>
 B. Going downstate or experiencing transformations or similar will remove all instrument buffs <br>